 Pot Odds

 Working out the pot odds in poker is a crucial part of poker odds and can help you optimize your decision making.
 In tournaments or cash games, one pot can be the difference between a losing session, and taking home the trophy.
-In this blog, we’ll tell you how to calculate the pot odds, how to apply this simple tool against the strength of your hand, and how to turn your mastery of pot odds into a profitable part of your poker game.
+In this blog, we’ll tell you how to calculate the pot odds, how to apply this simple tool against the strength of your hand, and how to turn your understanding of pot odds into a profitable part of your poker game.

 In poker, the pot odds are easiest explained as the ratio between the size of the pot – This includes all the bets and raises up to and including the current betting round – and the size of the bet you are facing.